Appearance

 - Configure — Pass an

 ExpressButtonsConfigtoExpressButtons().
-This includes a list ofProviderButtonConfigentries and four lifecycle callbacks (CallbackHandlers). - Render — Call
+This includes a list ofProviderButtonConfigentries and three lifecycle callbacks (CallbackHandlers). - Render — Call

 .render()on the returned instance.
 Each provider SDK is loaded and the button is mounted into the specified container element.
 Providers render in parallel viaPromise.allSettled, so one failure does not block others. - Callbacks — When the user clicks a button,